jitsi/jitsi-videobridge/doc/allocation.md

 The receiver's video constraint message is used to signal the preference of the client in regard to which media streams it wants to receive.
 Usually only a portion of all available videos is displayed on the client.
 Each video is identified by a source name and each endpoint can send multiple videos.
-The default format used in jitsi-meet follows a pattern where the first part is the endpoint ID followed by '-v' and the zero based index of the video source (see the example below).
+The default format used in jitsi-meet follows a pattern where the first part is the endpoint ID followed by '-v' and the zero-based index of the video source (see the example below).

 ```json